Characterization of optimal carbon nanotubes under stretching and validation of the Cauchy-Born rule: Carbon-nanotube geometry

 \subsection{Geometry of zigzag nanotubes}

 We now introduce a specific two-parameter family of nanotubes which will play a crucial role in the following.
 This is the family of so-called {\it zigzag nanotubes} having the \emph{minimal period} $\mu>0$.
-The term {\it zigzag} refers to a specific topology of nanotubes, see Figure \ref{Figure1}, which is here chosen for the sake of definiteness.
-Let us however note that the other classical choice, to so-called {\it armchair} topology, could be considered as well.
-The Reader is referred to \cite{MMPS-new} for some results on unstretched armchair geometries.
+The term {\it zigzag} refers to a specific topology of nanotubes, \PPP which can be visualized as the result of a rolling-up of a graphene sheet along a specific lattice direction, see Figure \ref{fig:nanotube}.